levieggert/KeyboardAssistant/README.md

 When adding input items explicitly.
 InputNavigator will navigate these items in the order they are added.

-To add input items explicitly, call the following methods on InputNavigator:
+To add input items explicitly, call the following methods on your InputNavigator instance:
 ```swift
 addInputItem(inputItem: UIView)
 addInputItems(inputItems: [UIView])